| Eowyn awoke to feel Legolas' lips

 Eowyn held up her hand.
 "I mention it only as a possibility,"

 of suspects.
-Lastly" she hesitated, for just a moment,
+Lastly" she hesitated, just for a moment,

-There was pandaemonium.
-Legolas called everyone to order.
+Legolas quickly called everyone to order.

-make written records of their statements.
-If you can establish
+"as soon as possible, and make written records of their statements.

-where the Lady was killed and when, and you use the statements
+If you can establish where the lady was killed, and when, and

-to work out where each guest was when she died, you can eliminate
+you use the statements to work out where each guest was when she

-all those who can prove they were elsewhere at the time, and that
+died, you can eliminate all those who can prove they were elsewhere

-should help you identify the killer."
+at the time, and that should help you identify the killer."

 "How can we possibly ask our guests what they were doing